mosparo/wordpress-plugin/readme.txt

 Because of a missing event in the Everest Forms plugin, the invisible mode of mosparo can only work in the normal submission mode, not in the AJAX submission mode.
 We're waiting for an additional event in the Everest Forms plugin, which makes the mosparo plugin compatible again.

 == Changelog ==

+= 1.17.0 =
+*Release Date: 19th April 2026*

+* [Enhancement] Added a module to protect the Ultimate Member account forms (Login, lost password, registration).
+* [Bugfix] Fixed the broken verification of the WordPress comments.
+* [Bugfix] Fixed the process issue when logging in with the Ultimate Member login form without the mosparo Integration enabled.

 = 1.16.0 =
 *Release Date: 21st February 2026*